adityajs12321/Password-Generator/README.md

-Credits - @Neelgodly for testing an reporting every issue
+Credits - @Neelgodly for testing an reporting every issue.
+P.S-For being a dickhead